guillotjulien/object-seeder/README.md

 ## Handling Arrays and Relationships between classes

-When dealing with arrays and relationships, the preferred way is to provide a function that return the relation class.
-While not mandatory, it helps the `AbstractModel` to provide type hints and seeds our models without adding non expected properties, which would otherwise be impossible due to language specifics.
+When dealing with arrays and relationships, the preferred way is to provides a function that returns the relation class.
+While not mandatory, it helps the AbstractModel to seeds our models without adding non expected properties, which would otherwise be impossible due to language specifics.
+If not provided, the fallback will be a generic object, and as such, any property can be seeded in the model.

 ``` typescript
 import { AbstractModel, Property } from 'object-seeder';